shovnik/ECE150/README.md

-# Programming Labs
+# Programming Exercises

-Series of assignments completed throughout my first programming course.
+Series of exercises completed in the context of learning the c++ programming language.